Harsha30ywffb7/Netflix-Gpt/README.md

     - used to navigate over pages.
     - Signout from Browse to home.
 12. Display name and profile when user login and vanish after logout. for that use "Manage users-> update profile APi after signIn".
 Finally login, signup and authentication is working fine.
+13. Restricted the uncontrolled navigations.
+(If logins , can't navigate to login page from browse by url)
+14. Unsubscribe onauthstatechanged eventlistener.
+15. HardCoded values store in constant.js